-I would like to argue that idiom אני יי , or in its longer phrasing אני יי אלוהיכם is used here as an oath formula; one that is taken by God, and at the same time imposed on the people who are subjected to laws.
+I will argue that idiom אני יי , or in its longer phrasing אני יי אלוהיכם is used here as an oath formula; one that is taken by God, and at the same time imposed on the people who are subjected to the laws.
 In other words, through the use of this formula, each specific law is imposed as an oath, which is in fact a conditional curse, on its subjects.
-Furthermore, I wish to suggest that this notion of imposing laws as oaths is rooted in the legal heritage of the ancient near east.
-This heritage has several clear resonances in the bible, and, I argue, the uses of the idiomאני יי as a sealing formula for specific commandments is yet another such case.
+Furthermore, I wish to suggest that this notion of imposing laws as oaths is rooted in the legal heritage of the Ancient Near East.
+This heritage has several clear resonances in the Bible, and, I argue, the uses of the idiomאני יי as a sealing formula for specific commandments is yet another such case.
 To make this argument I will proceed from here in two parts.
-First, I will survey some instances where the idiom אני יי functions as an oath in the bible, outside the law collection of Leviticus.
+First, I will survey some instances where the idiom אני יי functions as an oath in the Bible, outside the law collection of Leviticus.
 This significance was already recognized by previous scholarship with regards to some verses in Exodus 6 and in the book of Ezekiel, and I will thus present it only briefly.
-In the reminder of my talk, I will demonstrate the Ancient Near Eastern background of the law collections of Leviticus, where laws were entrenched within a conceptual structure in which they were shaped or perceived as sworn oaths.
+In the remainder of my talk, I will demonstrate the Ancient Near Eastern background of the law collections of Leviticus, where laws were entrenched within a conceptual structure in which they were shaped or perceived as sworn oaths.

 Part I

-The clearest case where אני יי signifies oath taking by God is found in Exodus 6.
-Here the idiom is used four times in the course of six verses, 2-8.
-As I mentioned earlier, in verse 2 its task is the self- presentation of God, intended to establishes his association with the divine entity known by the name El Shadai.
-Another occurrence that is rather clear is the one in verse 7, where we have some version of the recognition formula: the miraculous deeds of God testify to his Godly nature.
-However, in verses 6 and 8 the same idiom seems to be functioning in neither one of these ways.
-Here it is attached to a self- undertaking on behalf of god, who declares that he will redeem the children of Israel from their slavery in Egypt and bring them to the promised land.
-Thus we read in verse 6: “Say therefore to the people of Israel, אני יי, and I will bring you out from under the burdens of the Egyptians, and I will deliver you from slavery to them, and I will redeem you with an outstretched arm and with great acts of judgment.”
+The clearest case where אני יי signifies oath-taking by God is found in Exodus 6.
+Here, the idiom is used four times in the course of seven verses, 2-8.
+As I mentioned earlier, in verse 2 its task is the self- presentation of God, intended to establish his association with the divine entity known by the name El Shaddai.
+Another occurrence that is rather clear is that in verse 7, where we have some version of the recognition formula: the miraculous deeds of God testify to his Godly nature.
+However, in verses 6 and 8 the same idiom seems to not be functioning in either of these ways.
+Here, it is attached to a self- undertaking on behalf of God, who declares that he will redeem the children of Israel from their slavery in Egypt and bring them to the Promised Land.
+Thus, we read in verse 6: “Say therefore to the people of Israel, אני יי, and I will bring you out from under the burdens of the Egyptians, and I will deliver you from slavery to them, and I will redeem you with an outstretched arm and with great acts of judgment.”
 And similarly in verse 8, only this time the idiom is quoted after the statement describing the divine undertaking rather than prior to it: “ I will bring you into the land that I swore to give to Abraham, to Isaac, and to Jacob.
 I will give it to you for a possession.
 I am the Lord. אני יי”.